bettycode/Employee-Summary/README.md

 # Tests

-To run tests, you need to run the following command:npm run test
+To run tests, you need to run the following command: "npm run test"

 # Questions